-Suppose that initially everyone is using B as a default behavior A small set of "initial adopters" decide to use A a = 3, b = 2, q = 2/5
+Suppose that initially everyone is using B as a default behavior A small set of "initial adopters" decide to use A

-✓ When will this result in everyone eventually switching to A?✓ If this does not happen, what causes the spread of A to stop?
+- ✓ When will this result in everyone eventually switching to A? - ✓ If this does not happen, what causes the spread of A to stop?